MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Costing sheet

-A [costing sheet](/dynamics365/supply-chain/cost-management/costing-sheets) is a document or tool used in [cost accounting](#cost-accounting) to calculate the total cost of a product or service.
-It's a comprehensive document that lists all the cost components involved in producing or providing the product or service.
+A [costing sheet](/dynamics365/supply-chain/cost-management/costing-sheets) is a document or tool that is used in [cost accounting](#cost-accounting) to calculate the total cost of a product or service.
+It's a comprehensive document that lists all the cost components that are involved in producing or providing the product or service.
 It typically includes all direct costs, such as labor and material, and indirect costs, such as overhead expenses.

 ### Costing version